verana-labs/verana.foundation-website/content/page/learn-vt-demystified.md

 }
 ```

-After creating the Json Schema, the ecosystem owner of the Trust Registry will issue a [Json Schema Credential](https://www.w3.org/TR/vc-json-schema/) with the DID it registered as DID of the Trust Registry in the VPR, to prove ownership of the schema and the DID:
+After creating the JSON Schema, the **Ecosystem owner** of the Trust Registry issues a [JSON Schema Credential](https://www.w3.org/TR/vc-json-schema/) using the **DID registered as the Trust Registry’s identifier** in the VPR.

+This credential serves as a verifiable proof of:

+- Ownership of the **Credential Schema**
+- Control over the corresponding **Trust Registry DID**.

 ```
 {